Stress is the most underestimated and misunderstood component of learning.

 We even go to the gym for this reason.

-Muscle growth occurs after an intensive physical challenge, such as weight lifting.
-The load must be greater than the muscle can withstand.
-This intensity of activity leads to slight tissue injury.
-Repair during the relaxation phase leads to an excess of muscle tissue, leaving the athlete better prepared for a similar challenge.
+Muscle growth occurs after an intense physical challenge, such as weight lifting.
+The load must be greater than the muscle can handle.
+This intensity of activity leads to minor tissue injury.
+Repair during the relaxation phase leads to an excess of muscle tissue, leaving the athlete better prepared for a similarly large challenge.

 Physical challenges help to increase physical strength.
-Physical strength thus improves mental strength, well-being and self-esteem.
+Physical strength thereby improves mental strength, well-being and self-esteem.

-What works well in sport also works well in most aspects of professional development.
+What works well in sports also works well in most aspects of professional development.

 Why traditional learning methods don't work for adults